TOUR OVERVIEW

 | Walking time | 4–5 hours |

-The final day is the gentlest — a reward after yesterday’s effort.
-The trail follows the upper Enguri valley upstream, through rolling highland pasture with Shkhara growing steadily larger ahead.
-Georgia’s highest peak isn’t a subtle mountain.
-Its glacier — one of the biggest in the Caucasus — fills the entire head of the valley like a frozen river that decided to stay.
+The final day is the gentlest: a reward after the effort of the previous day.
+The trail follows the upper Enguri valley upstream, through rolling highland pastures, while Shkhara grows larger in front of you.
+Georgia’s highest mountain is anything but modest.
+Its glacier, one of the largest in the Caucasus, fills the end of the valley like a frozen river that decided to stay.

-And then Ushguli.
-Not one village but four — Murkmeli, Chvibiani, Chazhashi, and Zhibiani — clustered at 2,200 meters.
-Stone towers, some tilting slightly after centuries of gravity and weather.
-Cattle wandering cobbled paths.
-The Lamaria Church on the hill above, looking out at Shkhara.
+And then Ushguli appears.
+It is not one village, but four: Murkmeli, Chvibiani, Chazhashi and Zhibiani, located at an altitude of 2,200 meters.
+Stone towers, some slightly leaning after centuries of gravity and weather.
+Cattle walking along stone paths.
+Lamaria Church on the hill, overlooking Shkhara.

 ROUTE / MAP